 A victim has the right and is encouraged to notify proper law enforcement authorities, including UNHPD and local police, to report sexual assault, domestic violence, dating violence and/or stalking.
 Victims have the right to be assisted by campus authorities in notifying law enforcement if the victim chooses.
 UNH will comply with a request for assistance in notifying law enforcement.
-Victims also have the right to decline to notify law enforcement.
-If the crime occurred on UNH property, UNHPD/ Security Services can assist but Concord Police Department has jurisdiction.
+If the crime occurred on UNH property, UNHPD has jurisdiction.
 If the crime occurred off campus, the victim can notify the appropriate local law enforcement agency with jurisdiction at the location of the crime.
 UNHPD will assist the victim in identifying the correct law enforcement agency and will assist the victim in reporting it to that agency.
 Victims have the right to NOT notify law enforcement or report the crime if they so choose.

-If a victim chooses to report to UNHPD/Security Services, the Dean of Students Office, Human Resources or the Civil Rights & Equity Office, UNH will investigate for a hostile environment and, where applicable, pursue disciplinary action against the person alleged to have committed the offense.
-The Dean of Students, Human Resources, and the CREO Director & Title IX Coordinator are required to respond appropriately to all reports of sexual violence, and will do so when they receive notice of a possible hostile environment.
+If a victim chooses to report to UNHPD, the Dean of Students Office, Human Resources or the Civil Rights & Equity Office, UNH will investigate for a hostile environment and, where applicable, pursue disciplinary action against the person alleged to have committed the offense.
+The Dean of Students, Human Resources, and the CREO Director & Title IX coordinator are required to respond appropriately to all reports of sexual violence, and will do so when they receive notice of a possible hostile environment.